telerik/blazor-docs/knowledge-base/grid-csv-export-change-field-delimiter.md

 ## Solution

 A possible option is to manually modify the exported CSV file before it reaches the client to change the field delimiter.
 You may handle the [OnAfterExport]({%slug grid-export-events%}#onafterexport) event of the Grid.
+The `Stream` field of its event argument contains the output of the export as a `MemoryStream`.

 You can copy the bytes from this stream and use the [CsvFormatProvider](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/csv/csvformatprovider) to import them in a [`RadSpreadProcessing workbook`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-workbooks/working-with-workbooks-what-is-workbook).